microsoft/fluentui/rfcs/react-components/convergence/upgrade-code-location.md

 - Hard to delete a public repo if customers depend on it
 - Barrier to entry since separate from storybook

+DISCARDED: The cost of creating a public complient repo for upgrade is too high.

 ### Option E: Create a community-contrib repo

 Pros/Cons similar to Option D

+DISCARDED (for now): The community contrib repo should be part of a bigger community engagement.
+We haven't planned that out enough to start with upgrade.

 ### Option F: Only create codesandbox.io sandboxes with shim code